Keystone Law: Structural changes and international expansion

 Following the launch of its Isle of Man office, the firm opened an office in Northern Ireland through a commercial merger with existing Belfast firm McMahon McKay.
-In November 2017, Keystone announced plans to become the third firm in the UK to be listed on the London Stock Exchange, with an initial public offering.
+In November 2017, Keystone announced plans to become the third law firm in the UK to be listed on the London Stock Exchange, with an initial public offering.
 The listing was carried out on November 27, 2017, with share prices rising by approximately 20% shortly thereafter.

 Accreditation

 Keystone Law is a consistent recipient of industry awards, such as the Law Society Excellence Awards, and is annually recognised by Chambers and Partners (Guide to the world's best lawyers) and the Legal 500.
 The firm is also recognised as the UK's Best Legal Adviser in Legal Week and by the Lawyer UK 200.